A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 The very first step was to make a drawing of the bell to be made.

-After the first drawing was made, a model of the drawing was made from clay and was baked at a high temperature so that the clay could harden.
+After the first drawing was made, a model of the drawing was made from clay and baked at a high temperature to harden.
 This was called the core of the bell.
 The core is nothing but a model of the inner part of the bell.

-In olden days, the core was thickly coated on the outside with wax.
+In the olden days, the core was thickly coated on the outside with wax.
 Another layer of clay known as the “cope” was laid around the wax and baked to harden.

 The next step was to drill holes through the lower edge of the core and the cope, and through these holes, the heat was applied to make the wax melt.

 The melted wax ran out through the holes, leaving a space between the core and cope of the bell.
 This space was filled with a hot molten metal of copper and tin and left to cool.

 The hardened molten metal became the final finished bell.